oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/Resources/doc/single_page_checkout.md

-# Add Agreements Section to Custom Checkout Workflow Based on Single Page Checkout (Example)
+# Add the Agreements Section to a Custom Checkout Based on the Single Page Checkout Workflow (Example)

 ## Agreements Section